Lastikman (TV series): Lastikman OST

 The main theme song is called "Lastikman".
 It is performed by Parokya ni Edgar and can be found on their album, Solid.
 The love theme is called "Maging Anupaman Para Sa'yo" (I'll Be Anything For You) performed by Martin Nievera for Miguel & Yellena (Vhong & Iya).

 Primer

 A primer was made entitled, Lastikmania: The Making of Lastikman.
 It was aired on September 22, 2007.
 It was hosted by Piolo Pascual, Bea Alonzo, Anne Curtis, and John Lloyd Cruz.
 ABS-CBN also made a teaser program entitled, Lastikminutes.
 It showed how Lastikman was created and conceptualized.
 It was aired a week before the show kicked off on Primetime Bida.

+Development

+This show is the first Dreamscape Entertainment due to fantasy and action.
+This series has been succeeded by Kung Fu Kids in 2008.

 Reception

 Lastikman debuted with 30.3% according to AGB Nielsen in Mega Manila.
 The highest ratings it garnered was 30.9%, while the lowest was the New Year's Eve episode, which only got 15.1%.
 The final episode garnered a 41.4% Nationwide rating.

 Lastikman will be also part of Komiks Presents: Isang Lakas.
 Together with Mars Ravelo's different comic characters, like Kapitan Boom, Varga, Tiny Tony, Dragonna and Flash Bomba.